Joint Injections and Aspiration Self-Study Package - Edition 2.2

 Estimated time required to complete this self-study activity: 2 hours

-- Latest version of Internet Explorer(windows.microsoft.com), Firefox(www.mozilla.org), Safari(www.apple.com), or Chrome(www.google.com) on Windows or Macintosh computers or tablets.
+- Latest version of Internet Explorer(www.microsoft.com), Firefox(www.mozilla.org), Safari(www.apple.com), or Chrome(www.google.com) on Windows or Macintosh computers or tablets.

 - Adobe Flash(get.adobe.com) is required to view presentations and videos on Windows or Macintosh computers or tablets.

-This enduring material activity, Joint Injections and Aspiration - 2nd Edition, has been reviewed and is acceptable for up to 2 Prescribed credits by the American Academy of Family Physicians.
-Term of approval begins July 21, 2015.
+This Enduring Material activity, Joint Injections and Aspiration Edition 2.2, has been reviewed and is acceptable for up to 2 Prescribed credits by the American Academy of Family Physicians.
+Term of approval begins April 3, 2019.
 Term of approval is for three years from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.